Mirza Tahir Hussain

-Mirza Tahir Hussain (مرزا طاہر حسین; born 1 June 1970) is a British man paroled on 17 November 2006 after spending 18 years on death row in Pakistan for the murder of a taxicab driver named Jamshed Khan in 1988, a crime which he says he committed in self-defence, as Khan pulled out a gun and tried to sexually assault him.
-In the ensuing struggle, the gun went off, fatally injuring Khan.
-Mirza was held in the Adiala jail in Rawalpindi.
-His representative is Greg Mulholland, MP for Leeds North West.
+Mirza Tahir Hussain (مرزا طاہر حسین; born 1 June 1970) is a British man who spent 18 years on death row in Pakistan for the murder of a taxicab driver named Jamshed Khan in 1988.
+Following his conviction, Mirza was held in the Adiala jail in Rawalpindi.
+He was paroled on 17 November 2006.

 Conviction

+Hussain asserted that he killed Khan in self-defence, as Khan pulled out a gun and tried to sexually assault him.
+In the ensuing struggle, the gun went off, fatally injuring Khan.
 His conviction was quashed by the Pakistani Supreme Court, but he was then found guilty by The Federal Sharia Court.
 He was due to be hanged on 1 June 2006.
 The execution was delayed multiple times from the initial June 2006 date.
 The first delay, from June to August, may have resulted from an effort to avoid an execution during a visit to Pakistan by Prince Charles.
 A second delay moved the scheduled date back to 1 September 2006.
 This would reportedly give Mr. Hussain's family time to negotiate blood money with the relatives of the victim, a practice under Islamic law.
 The next delay, to 1 October 2006 at 0500 BST, may have been related to the observation of the holy month of Ramadan.